About These Brown Butter Toffee Chocolate Chip Cookies

 For the Brown Butter Toffee Chocolate Chip Cookies

 - 1 cup (8 ounces or 227 grams) unsalted butter, cut into 1-inch cubes

 - 2 cups (9 ounces or 255 grams) all-purpose flour

 - 1 teaspoon baking soda

-- 1 cup tightly packed (7.5 ounces) dark brown sugar
+- 1 cup tightly packed (7.5 ounces or 213 grams) dark OR light brown sugar

 - 2 teaspoons pure vanilla extract

 - 8.5 ounces (or 240 grams) milk chocolate fèves